Charlottenlund Palace: Later history

-The royal family discontinued using the palace in 1935 and made it available to the Danish Biological Station (Dansk Biologisk Station), later renamed to Danish Fishery Survey (Danmarks Fiskeriundersøgelser).
+The royal family discontinued using the palace in 1935 and made it available to the Danish Biological Station (Dansk Biologisk Station), later renamed Danish Fishery Survey (Danmarks Fiskeriundersøgelser).
 The Danish National Aquarium opened in a corner of the park in 1939 where it remained until 2013 when The Blue Planet was inaugurated in Kastrup.
 The Danish Fishery Survey, now called DTU Aqua, became a department under the Technical University of Denmark (DTU) in 2001.
 The department planned to move to a new building at DTU's main campus in Lyngby in 2015.
 The future use of Charlottenlund Palace had not yet been decided as of January 2016.
 As of 2019, Charlottenlund Palace is being used for caterings as well as office space for a vast number of companies.